mitmath/1806/summaries.md

 Note: On Wednesday February 28, we will have an in class review for Exam 1.
 Bring Questions.
 You may wish to look at [ previous Exam 1 problems](http://web.mit.edu/18.06/www/old.shtml), though note that the timing of Exam 1 can vary from semester to semester so topics can shift.

+## Lecture 9 (Feb 26)

+We looked at the general form of the RREF, considered the four fundamental subspaces, and used a graph as an example.
+We covered GS 3.5.

+## Lecture 10 (Feb 28)

+Review.